LaTechnology/hybris/Readme.txt

 Readme file:
-New branch created for airscout development
+New branch created for development